skulpt/skulpt/modules.rst

     print(math.sin(math.radians(90)))   # sin of 90 degrees

 ..
 Like almost all other programming languages, angles are expressed in *radians*
 .. rather than degrees.
 There are two functions ``radians`` and ``degrees`` to
 .. convert between the two popular ways of measuring angles.

 Notice another difference between this module and our use of ``turtle``.
 In  ``turtle`` we create objects (either ``Turtle`` or ``Screen``) and call methods on those objects.
 Remember that a turtle is a data object (recall ``alex`` and ``tess``).
 We need to create one in order to use it.
+When we say ``alex = turtle.Turtle()``, we are calling the constructor for the Turtle class which returns a single turtle object.

-Mathematical functions, on the other hand, are not objects.
-They do not remember anything about themselves.
+Mathematical functions do not need to be constructed.
 They simply perform a task.
 They are all housed together in a module called `math`.
 Once we have imported the math module, anything defined there can be used in our program.
 Notice that we always use the name of the module followed by a `dot` followed by the